steveschnepp/mocklog/README.md

 * Debugging HTTP calls
 * Mock server, to be able to send predetermined content.

+## Naming

+The name was coined by [Markus Perndorfer](https://github.com/mpern) :

+> “mocklog” sounds kinda cute
+>
+> Look at little "mocklog", playing with his files and serving http requests like the big boys!

 ## Usage

 The easiest way is to use **Docker**: